jekyll/jekyll/docs/_docs/step-by-step/05-includes.md

 </nav>
 ```

-You can use the include tag to insert the navigation into the layout:
+Try using the include tag to add the navigation to `_layouts/default.html`:

 {% raw %}
 ```liquid